VirgilSecurity/virgil-sdk-net/Docs/quickstart.md

 var keyPair = CryptoHelper.GenerateKeyPair(password);
 ```

-Obtain an identity token with represents confirmed data, that can be used for registering public key as a *Virgil Card*.
+Obtain an identity token with represents confirmed data, that can be used for registration public key as a *Virgil Card*.

 ```csharp
 var identityRequest = Identity.VerifyAsync("sender-test@virgilsecurity.com", IdentityType.Email);